skbali/myblog/content/about.md

 - I am also a Technician class Amateur Radio operator.

 ## Facts
-This site is built using [Hugo](https://gohugo.io/), a static site generator.
+- This site is built using [Hugo](https://gohugo.io/), a static site generator.
-The site is deployed on CloudFront and S3.
+- Site is using CloudFront and S3 which were setup using Terraform.

+## Site Migration
+My original blog was hosted on [blog.skbali.com](https://blog.skbali.com/) using AWS Lightsail, bitnami WordPress.

+I am in the process of migrating over content to Hugo.

 ## Disclaimers